lruepke/FEM_lecture/_sources/lecture2/mwr_intro.rst.txt

     u\cong \tilde{u}=\sum_{i=1}^na_i\varphi _i

+where :math:`a` are the coefficients of the :math:`n` basis functions :math:`\varphi`.
 Now, when substituted into the differential operator, :math:`D`, the result of the operations is not, in general, :math:`p(x)`.
-Hence a error or *residual* will
+Hence an error or residual will exist:
-exist:

 .. math::
     :label: eq:mwr_basic_3